Barclays Shares Buy or Sell? - Share Price Forecast

 10 Min read

 During the pandemic, Barclays’ share price collapsed to levels not seen since the financial recession.
+However, since then banking stocks have performed better as central banks around the world began to increase interest rates once again to stave off inflation.

-Barclays Shares Buy or Sell or Hold?
+Barclays Share Price Forecast: Buy, Sell or Hold?

 Most UK banking stocks had been trending lower even before the pandemic hit.
-Government regulation, loss of income through the closure of investment banking units and slow developments to compete with fintech banks has plagued the sector for years.
+Government regulation, loss of income through the closure of investment banking units and slow developments to compete with fintech banks have plagued the sector for years.

 Analysts have also started to turn bullish on banks.
 While you cannot solely rely on analyst ratings to make investment decisions – as they too can get it wrong – it does provide a good backdrop to help understand the sentiment regarding a company’s fundamentals.

-Barclays Share Price Forecast in 12 Months
+Barclays Share Price Dividend

 With Admirals you can buy Barclays shares from three different account types, ensuring you can structure your investment to your own needs and risk profile.
 These accounts include: